What is an SF6 Gas Circuit Breaker?

 SF6 Gas Circuit Breaker Testing

-Circuit breakers are designed to clear faults to protect electrical power stations; however, in normal conditions these breakers are only in operation for a matter of minutes of their entire 20 plus year lifespan.
 Over time, moving parts on circuit breakers wear, alignments and clearances change, and critical functions can be negatively affected.
-How can you ensure that a SF6 gas circuit breaker will work when you need it to?
-That’s where “Doble testing”, or power factor testing comes into play.
-The Doble test detects the presence of contamination or deterioration of the breakers insulating system.
+How can you ensure that an SF6 gas circuit breaker will work when you need it to?

 The Doble test can detect issues including: